Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Bayswater SA2 had a median income among taxpayers of $57,417 and an average of $64,634.
-This is below the national average.
-In comparison, Greater Melbourne had a median income of $57,688 and an average of $75,164.
+The latest postcode level ATO data from AreaSearch for financial year 2023 shows Bayswater SA2 had a median income among taxpayers of $57,417 and an average of $64,634.
+Both figures are below the national average.
+Comparing to Greater Melbourne's median of $57,688 and average of $75,164 further highlights this difference.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Bayswater would be approximately $62,154 (median) and $69,966 (average) as of September 2025.
-Census data indicates household, family, and personal incomes in Bayswater rank modestly, between the 42nd and 46th percentiles.
-The predominant income cohort spans 36.0% of locals (4,965 people), falling within the $1,500 - 2,999 category, reflecting regional patterns where 32.8% occupy this range.
+Census data indicates that household, family, and personal incomes in Bayswater all rank modestly, between the 42nd and 46th percentiles.
+The income distribution reveals that 36.0% of locals (4,968 people) fall within the $1,500 - $2,999 category, reflecting regional patterns where 32.8% similarly occupy this range.
 Housing affordability pressures are severe in Bayswater, with only 82.2% of income remaining, ranking at the 40th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income